creadi/pdfmakejsx/readme.md

 If you are using typescript, `tsconfig.json` needs `compilerOptions.jsx` to be set to `react`.

-You can also add `compilerOptions.jsxFactory` with `h` (default is `React.createElement`) to tell typescript how to interpret the jsx.
+You can also add `compilerOptions.jsxFactory` with `h` (default is `React.createElement`) to tell typescript how to interpret TSX files.
 This is not recommended if you use other JSX libraries in the same codebase.
-To set the [JSX pragma](https://jasonformat.com/wtf-is-jsx/) on a file to file basis add `/** @jsx h */` at the top of each `.tsx` file.
+To set the [JSX pragma](https://jasonformat.com/wtf-is-jsx/) on a file to file basis add `/** @jsx h */` at the top of each JSX file.

 ```tsx
 /** @jsx h */